christoph-phillips/blog/content/blog/exercise-and-mental-health-1.md

   of anxiety.

-  Wim Hof, aka the Ice Man, has been using cold exposure to help him control his autonomic nervous system.
-(LINK: https://www.wimhofmethod.com/science).
+  Wim Hof, aka the Ice Man, has been using cold exposure to help him [control his autonomic nervous system](https://www.wimhofmethod.com/science).
 He is able to control his own body temperature and immune system response through his practice of immersing himself in ice.
 So mindfulness during exposure to stressors on the autonomic nervous system can support the conscious control of